Welded

 • Pipes are identified by nominal pipe size (NPS).
 For sizes 1/8” through 12”, the actual outside diameter is larger than the corresponding NPS while the outside diameter for sizes 14” and up are the same as the NPS.
 Please consult the pipe chart for dimensional information.

-• To obtain the working pressure, take the required information from the Product Dimensions Chart table and use Barlow’s Formula at the bottom of this page.
+• To obtain the working pressure, take the required information from the Product Dimensions Chart table and use Barlow’s Formula at the bottom of this page, then divide the result by 4.

 Additional Information